aravart/mushroom/README.md

     python mushroom.py corpus.txt "I want to __" "make a reservation Tuesday night for four at the nearest crab shack" --output results.txt

 Synthesized utterances would be written to the `results.txt` file.

-## Output

-The command will print:
+In addition, console output will include some useful debugging information:

-- the edges of the electric network that is used to generated the utterances;
+- the edges of the electric network that is used to generated the utterances
-- the ranking and scores for context phrases in the corpus that mactch seed keyword phrases.
+- the ranking and scores for context phrases in the corpus that match seed keyword phrases.

-The outputting synthesized utterances are written into `results.txt`.